JamesBracken/Escape-and-explore/README.md

 ![Console logs in google chrome to help me locate where the origin of the problem is, and a cannot read properties of a variable error in the console](./assets/images/readme_imgs/city-card-selection.PNG)

-To resolve the issue I used the same code but just added the parentNode syntax to the targeting so that I could target the parent regardless of where I clicked in the city cards
+To resolve the issue I used the same code but just added the *closest* syntax to the targeting so that I could target the parent regardless of where I clicked in the city cards

 ## Deployment & Development